arg-tech/xaif/docs/tutorial.md

 xAIF is designed to handle more flexible and dynamic argument structures in environments of incremental processing.
 AIF imposes certain constraints, such as requiring relations to have exactly one consequent and at least one antecedent, and limiting interconnections between propositions to relations.
 While these constraints are valuable in a fully formed argument structure, they can be too restrictive for environments where arguments are being built piecemeal or where intermediate annotations are needed.
 This is where xAIF comes in.
 It extends the AIF to allow for both **underspecified** and **overspecified** argumentation structures, making it a more versatile tool for argumentation representation.

+### Features of xAIF:
+1. **Underspecification**: Some constraints present in basic AIF (such as the number of antecedents or consequents in a relation) are relaxed, allowing for incomplete or evolving argumentation structures.
+2. **Overspecification**: Additional structural markup can be added beyond the standard AIF, which can help represent intermediate discourse annotations that go beyond the formal structure of arguments.
+3. **JSON-Based**: xAIF is represented in a convenient JSON format, making it easy to handle programmatically and compatible with a wide range of tools and platforms.
+4. **Interlingua for Argument Mining**: xAIF serves as the interlingua for the open argument mining framework, facilitating both input and output for all its modules.

 #### What is Argumentative Discourse Unit (ADU)

 ADU is a text span which has a propositional content anchored (attached/grouped to) in either the locution (text phrase) itself or a